viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

    - Exclude the `get_images` method, which you will customize to add filtering functionality in the upcoming section.
    - Include the other methods within the class corresponding to your resource type (in this case, the `CameraClient` class).

-For more information, refer to [Create a custom module](/registry/create/#create-a-custom-module).
+For more information, refer to [Define a new resource model](/registry/create/#define-a-new-resource-model).

 {{% /tab %}}
 {{% tab name="Go"%}}